immutable/unreal-immutable-sdk/README.md

 ### Prerequisites

 - git
-- Unreal Engine installed from the Epic Games Launcher or source code; Prior please check what Unreal Engine versions currently supported.
+- Unreal Engine installed from the Epic Games Launcher or built from the source code.
+Make sure to check the list of currently supported Unreal Engine versions.
 - Microsoft Visual Studio.
 It's important that a compatible Visual Studio version should be installed.
 Please refer to Unreal Engine official documentations.

 ### Getting Started